Deutsche Schule zu Porto

-Deutsche Schule zu Porto (Colégio Alemão do Porto), in English German School of Oporto or simply DSP, is a German school located in Oporto, Portugal.
-In Portugal, it is considered a private school, as in Germany it corresponds to a public school.
+Deutsche Schule zu Porto (Colégio Alemão do Porto), in English German School of Porto or simply DSP, is a German school located in Porto, Portugal.
+In Portugal, it is considered a private school, while in Germany it corresponds to a public school.

 History

-The German School of Oporto was established on November 18, 1901.
+The German School of Porto was established on November 18, 1901.
+The initiative was led by Pastor Boit from Lisbon, supported by donations from the local German evangelical community and financial aid from the German Imperial Government.
+The school initially operated in a rented three-story house on Rua da Restauração, with Pastor Martin Richter serving as its first director.
 On the day before the official opening, a Thanksgiving mass took place.
 It was third German school in Portugal following one in Lisbon and one in Amora (was later defunct).

+The school was originally attended exclusively by students of German nationality, and German was the language of instruction and daily communication.
+In 1904, a special German language course was discontinued, as most children were already fluent before entering the school.
+Despite its German character, the school also valued Portuguese language and culture, hiring a Portuguese teacher in 1910 to teach History and Geography of Portugal.

+During World War I, after Portugal entered the conflict, Germans and their descendants up to the third generation were interned or expelled, leading to the temporary closure of the school.
+Some families moved to Vigo, Spain, where a small improvised school continued to operate.
+The school in Porto eventually reopened in May 1922.